Did you lock yourself out of the WordPress admin dashboard?

 That can happen due to changes in the database, an accident, or a technical issue that deleted your WordPress admin account.

-To fix that, you can create and add a new admin account by applying one of these options:
+To get access again to your WordPress website, you can create and add a new WordPress admin account by applying one of these options:

 - Add a piece of little code into a mu-plugin

-- Add the user directly into the database by using an SQL query
+- Add the admin user directly into the database by using a SQL query

 Contents